 Property managers have a lot to consider when it comes to a pet policy.
 Is there really such thing as a dangerous dog breed?
 Are big animals more destructive than small ones?
 Should you permit cats and not dogs?
 What about weight limits?
-Are those enough questions to start us off?

 There are pros and cons to allowing residents to own animals, so let’s explore five possible pet policies for property managers.

 Some pet policies allow dogs and cats of all sizes.
 Is this right for your residents?

 - Open pet policies are sometimes hard to find, making you more competitive in your market